 Most new college students start their textbook search at the campus bookstore.
 This can be a huge mistake if you’re looking for ways to save money on college textbooks.
 The campus bookstore is generally one of the highest priced places for textbooks.
 Browse the store to get an idea of prices but don’t buy yet.

-With school about to be back in session you’ll find more savings available that any other time of the year.
-For instance, Barnes and Nobles offers up to 30% off the ticketed price of new books plus free shipping on new textbook orders over $25.
+With school about to be back in session, you’ll find more savings available than any other time of the year.
+For instance, Barnes and Noble offer up to 30% off the ticketed price of new books plus free shipping on new textbook orders over $25.

 If you want to purchase new books, set aside a half an hour and price compare.
 You’ll find that prices on new books vary and a little time will help you find the best option.
 This can help you save hundreds per year in textbook costs.